vahidfrr/SleepFromPolarActive/README.md

 The output is a series of figures, marking the sleep periods on top of MET values.

-Here is an example from the  [Toy_data.csv](https://github.com/vahidfrr/SleepFromPolarActive/blob/main/Toy_data.csv):
+Here is an example of sleep periods within the first 24-hour from the  [Toy_data.csv](https://github.com/vahidfrr/SleepFromPolarActive/blob/main/Toy_data.csv):

 <img src="https://github.com/vahidfrr/SleepFromPolarActive/blob/main/Example of output.jpg" alt="selfie">